shankaranarayanan712/Survey_Application/README.md

 1. This Survey service is a node (with Express) microservice that runs on port 8080

-2. It is built with Service based architecture wherein the Layers are segregated into Controller, Service and Data Access layer is not used as the data is stored using filesystem
+2. It is built with Service based architecture wherein the Layers are segregated into Controller, Service.
+   Data Access layer is not used as the data is stored using node-cache.

 3. Overall Four API's are exposed from this service to perform CRUD operation for the service
    a. create : (Creates a Survey with questions) --> mapped to route : '/'